Sickle cell disease: Social isolation of people with sickle cell disease

 Mothers of children with sickle cell disease tend to receive disproportionate amounts of stigma from their peers and family members.
 These women will often be blamed for their child's diagnosis of sickle cell disease, especially if sickle cell disease is not present in earlier generations, due to the suspicion that the child's poor health may have been caused by the mother's failure to implement preventative health measures or promote a healthy environment for her child to thrive.
 The reliance on theories related to environmental factors to place blame on the mother reflects many Ugandans' poor knowledge of how the disease is acquired as it is determined by genetics, not environment.
 Mothers of children with sickle cell disease are also often left with very limited resources to safeguard their futures against the stigma of having sickle cell disease.
 This lack of access to resources results from their subordinating roles within familial structures as well as the class disparities that hinder many mothers' ability to satisfy additional childcare costs and responsibilities.

 Women living with sickle cell disease who become pregnant often face extreme discrimination and discouragement in Uganda.
 These women are frequently branded by their peers as irresponsible for having a baby while living with sickle cell disease or even engaging in sex while living with sickle cell disease.
 The criticism and judgement these women receive, not only from healthcare professionals but also from their families, often leaves them feeling alone, depressed, anxious, ashamed, and with very little social support.
 Most pregnant women with sickle cell disease also go on to be single mothers as it is common for them to be left by their male partners who claim they were unaware of their partner's sickle cell disease status.
 Not only does the abandonment experienced by these women cause emotional distress for them, but this low level of parental support can be linked to depressive symptoms and overall lower quality of life for the child once they are born.

 United Kingdom

-The National Health Service (NHS) makes a number of treatments available for people with sickle cell disease.
-These include pain management, antibiotics and vaccinations to reduce the risk of infection, and blood transfusions where appropriate.
+The National Health Service (NHS) makes several treatments available for people with sickle cell disease.
+These include pain management, antibiotics, and vaccinations to reduce the risk of infection, and blood transfusions where appropriate.
 Other treatments include Voxelotor which reduces the need for blood transfusions, and the gene therapy Casgevy.
 In England, a number of regional centres coordinate treatment for sickle cell disease and other haemoglobinopathies.